-Built on Debian, Ubuntu is a Linux distribution that primarily uses free and open-source software.
+Built on Debian, Ubuntu is a Linux distribution primarily using free and open-source software.
 Officially, Ubuntu is available in three editions: Desktop, Server, and Core for robotics and Internet of Things devices.
-Every version may be used either on the computer by itself or in a virtual machine.
+Every version may be used on the computer by itself or in a virtual machine.
 Ubuntu 22.04 LTS (“Jammy Jellyfish”) is currently available for download.
+If you’re using Ubuntu 20.04 LTS (Focal Fossa), and want to upgrade to 22.04 LTS, you’re in the right place.

-Using the command-line and GUI options, this guide describes how to properly upgrade from Ubuntu 20.04 LTS (Focal Fossa) to Ubuntu 22.04 LTS. here is a similar guide: How To Install Google Cloud SDK on a Linux System and How to install Golang on a Linux System also How to install and configure JIRA on Linux and How to use color filters in Windows again, How to install Sysinternals from the Microsoft Store also How to install Gradle on Ubuntu
+Using the command line and GUI options, this guide describes how to properly perform the upgrade.
+Here is a similar guide: How To Install Google Cloud SDK on a Linux System and How to install Golang on a Linux System also How to install and configure JIRA on Linux and How to use color filters in Windows again, How to install Sysinternals from the Microsoft Store also How to install Gradle on Ubuntu

 There are New and Important features including: Apache 2.4.52 BIND 9.18 Corosync 3.16 Django 3.2.12 Firefox 99 (Firefox is now only provided in Ubuntu as a snap) GNOME has been updated to include new features and fixes from GNOME 41 and GNOME 42 LibreOffice 7.3 Linux kernel v5.15.0-25 MySQL 8.0.28 NetworkManager 1.36 nftables is default as backend for the firewall Pacemaker 2.1.2 Perl v5.34.0 PHP 8.1.2 PostgreSQL 14.2 Python 3.10.4 Ruby 3.0 Samba 4.15.5 ssh-rsa is now disabled by default in OpenSSH.
 Thunderbird 91